 In this blog post, we’ll look at some of the ways that real estate teams can use CRMs to boost their sales, as well as 5 of the best real estate CRMs on the market in 2020.

-How Real Estate Sales Teams Use CRMs
+How Real Estate CRMs are Used by Sales Teams

 First, what do real estate teams use CRMs for?
 Isn’t real estate one of those old-school industries that relies on phone calls and in-person meetings to build relationships?

 While it’s important to maintain a personal touch, a CRM can help you automate some of the tasks that go into developing client relationships.

 From lead capture to referrals, you can streamline many of the steps in your pipeline, and stay in touch with more leads without losing sight of the big picture.

 But what, specifically, does a CRM offer real estate teams?
 For one, you can create a client record and contact history that can be shared with everyone on your team.

 How often does your client expect to hear from you?
 Do they prefer phone calls or text messages?
 How far along in the sales pipeline are they?
 Instead of letting each agent figure it out for themselves, get everyone on your sales team on the same page.